wlong799/VOOGASalad/Design/DESIGN.md

         * CollisionHandler will handle collisions with certain objects appropriately - setting aspects of the character to give it some sort of power up
     * Different player input - tapping screen, key input, game controller

+### Design Considerations

+* After the back-end and front-end teams are separated, the parameters and classes that are shared between the two subteams must be decided as soon as possible.
+    * Front-end
+        * What should the responsibility of game player do.
+We decide that it should be a purely front-end module and does not do any logical computation.
+    * Back-end
+        * How to represent a goal of a level.
+A “goal” can involve collisions between sprite, or it can involve the survival time.
+Whether to have a Goal class/interface or to build the goals in Sprites to trigger.